crystalleontis/VibeCoded/README.md

 # VibeCoded
 Vibe coded projects using GPT, Gemini, AIStudio, and my own two hands.

 In order to avoid having some of my larger scale tools copycatted, I'm only uploading projects here that do not accept user payment for a generation or service.
 For this reason, most of these projects are tools I created to help me use AI to the best of its ability while keeping it's obvious constraints/limitations in mind.

+"AI is powerful, which is why it’s important to use it carefully and responsibly.
+That means being mindful of AI’s limitations and accounting for biases.
+The best results come from a combination of human ingenuity and AI’s capabilities.
+So keep asking insightful questions, refining your prompts, and above all, applying your critical-thinking skills to verify outputs before you use them.
+That way, you contribute to a future where AI serves everyone responsibly." - Google AI Fundamentals Course 04/2026

 Here are the constraints and limitations I've found so far, and the tools I've made to address these problems:

 1) The constraint of knowledge cutoff: